rosapals/university/README.md

 # README

-Code from courses at The University of Oslo
+Schoolwork from courses at The University of Oslo

 ## Relevant
 - Advanced Topics in Artificial Intelligence